ditcham-park-coding-club/dpu-platform/objects/README.md

 from pygame.locals import *
 ```

 `level` is the level that we're on.
-This is a Python _map_ as well, containing all the variables in your level, accessed by the variable name as a string.
+This is a Python _dict_ as well, containing all the variables in your level, accessed by the variable name as a string.
 For example, if you have a variable called `boris`, you can look at the variable in the level object like this: `level['boris'])`.
 This is a bit awkward, but it allows you to change the level from inside an object.